+Seeking medical care can be doubly distressing for trans, two-spirit, or non-binary survivors.
+(Though my research was extensive, I struggle to come up with concrete resources for non-cis victims wishing to undergo the rape kit process.
 In one devastating article from the states, a survivor claims that rape kits can’t be taken by anyone without a vagina, which is problematic to say the least.
-No evidence of such limitations seems to be in place in Canada, but any protocol involving specifically male or non-cis survivors is non-existent, too.
+No evidence of such limitations seems to be in place in Canada, but any protocol involving specifically male or non-cis survivors is non-existent, too.)

 Your campus Pride centre can be a source of support; some centres might be able to connect you with a gay, bi, or trans community liaison.
 These liaisons can accompany you to the hospital, and can help you communicate with law enforcement.

 Reporting to Police.